Marcus Marshall (footballer)

 He has previously played for Blackburn Rovers where he came through the club's youth academy but only made one League Cup appearance.
 He also went on to play professionally for Rotherham United, Macclesfield Town, Bury, Grimsby Town, Morecambe and Lincoln City.
-He has since played in Non-League football with Boston United, Coalville Town, Alfreton Town, Hyde United, Matlock Town, Basford United and AFC Telford United.
+He has since played in Non-League football with Boston United, Coalville Town, Alfreton Town, Hyde United, Matlock Town, Basford United, AFC Telford United and Mickleover.

 Career

 Blackburn Rovers

 Marshall was a youth product of Premier League side Blackburn Rovers.
 He was added to the club's first team squad in August 2008 ahead of the 2008–09 season.
 On 27 August 2008 Sam Allardyce handed him his first team debut when he came on as a 76th-minute substitute for Morten Gamst Pedersen in a 4–1 victory over Grimsby Town in the 1st Round of the League Cup.
 The game would be Marshall's only outing for the Blackburn first team and he spent the rest of the campaign in the reserves.